C-CoMP-STC/C-COMP_DeepDOM/README.md

 ## DeepDOM Metaproteomes

 Data description and summary: This dataset includes 20 microbial metaproteomes from DeepDOM Station 2 that were collected at 10 depths.
 Samples were collected by McLane Pump and filtered onto GFF as well as GF75 glass filters and frozen at -80C until analysis (one GFF and one GF75 filter per depth).
 See the PRIDE project webpage (https://www.ebi.ac.uk/pride/archive/projects/PXD034035) and BCO-DMO dataset (https://www.bco-dmo.org/dataset/875622) for more method details.
 File name identifiers include DeepDOM station (st2), size fraction (GFF or GF75), and depth (e.g. 507 meters).
-Lead PI: Mak Saito, Woods Hole Oceanographic Insitution
+Lead PI: Mak Saito, Woods Hole Oceanographic Institution

 Processed data is underway, but raw data is available at PRIDE under the accession number: PXD034035 and is linked at BCO-DMO.
 The PRIDE FTP download page is here: ftp://ftp.pride.ebi.ac.uk/pride/data/archive/2022/05/PXD034035